dmidlo/histdata.com-tools/docs/labour-market-semantics.md

 revision fields noncomparable. `replay_bls_jolts_archive()` recomputes all 804 measure triplets and their raw and normalized hashes.

+## U.S. Productivity and Costs archive

+The Productivity and Costs specialization retains 215 official BLS artifacts and reconstructs 214 preliminary/revised release stages from fourth-quarter 1999 through second-quarter 2026.
+Every release keeps nonfarm-business labor productivity separate from nonfarm-business unit labor costs; both use seasonally adjusted annualized quarter-over-quarter percent changes.

+The parser follows 64 text and 150 preformatted HTML current releases across 155 sector-row and 59 measure-row Table A layouts.
+It also parses the current release's comparison table, so preliminary stages preserve third estimates for the preceding quarter and revised stages preserve second estimates for the current quarter.
+The resulting 428 normalized measure records contain 426 numeric revision observations and remain independently replayable from the current/predecessor artifact chain.

+The February 2019 preliminary fourth-quarter 2018 release explicitly reports the selected measures as `N.A.`.
+That source-authored unavailability remains a counted nonblocking gap; the following revised stage does not acquire an invented preliminary value.
+The March 2024 reissue notice and May 2024 corrected prior-quarter comparison are likewise both retained, making the productivity predecessor mismatch explicit.
+Annual benchmark and historical revisions never rewrite earlier release-stage evidence.

 ## Economy profiles

 `built_in_labour_profiles()` derives one semantic/source profile for all 21